willzzini/challenge-rest-api/README.md

 ## Installation / Usage
-* If you wish to run your own build, first ensure you have python3 globally installed in your computer.
-If not, you can get python3 [here](https://www.python.org).
-* After this, ensure you have installed docker globally as well.
+* to run the project is very simple, enough installed docker globally as well.
 If not, run this:
     ```
         $ sudo apt update
 	$ sudo apt install docker.io